spencertipping/ni/doc/ni_by_example_1.md

 In both cases, the column accessor function `k` is returning an empty list. `p'k'` returns that empty list, which prints nothing. `p'r k'`, however, **prints the value** of `k`, which is the empty list.
 Printing the empty list puts a blank line back to the stream.

-This point will be important for the next section, where we combine the perl mapper with the take rows operator.
+This point will be important for the next section, where we combine the Perl mapper with the take rows operator.

 ### `rp'...'`: Take rows based on Perl